LiHao-MS/2023_AAI_Project_Unsteable_hand_writing_-Digit-Recognitionle/report.md

 ###	Strategies selection
 Distributionally Robust Optimization (DRO) is an optimization framework designed for decision-making under uncertainty.
 Unlike traditional methods that rely on a single, precise probabilistic model, DRO considers a set of plausible distributions consistent with empirical data.

 In essence, DRO seeks solutions that perform well across all distributions within an ambiguity set rather than optimizing solely for the best-case scenario based on point estimates.
 This robustness protects against potential inaccuracies in the estimated probability distribution and enhances model resilience against misspecification and changes in the data-generating process.
+In practical applications, DRO necessitates ensuring that the optimization considers only the most adverse loss scenario from among all possible distributions, thereby taking a backward-looking, conservative approach.

 [1] introduces TOFU, a clustering method, as an effective way to handle uncertain data clusters.
 For training on classified data, we consider two approaches: initializing the model with weights learned from unstable features and initializing with random weights.